 In the case against Somerset Hospital, allegations reveal that the hospital was making inflated rent payments to Medicor Cardiology in a thinly-veiled attempt to induce patient referrals.
 In other words, Somerset was paying rent to Medicor Cardiology, in an amount far above fair market value, in exchange for Medicor’s promise to refer patients to the hospital for treatment.

-According to U.S. Attorney Paul J. Fishman, “Making inflated rental payments to induce referrals is no better than slipping a doctor an envelope stuffed with cash….Kickback arrangements undermine the physician-patient relationship and can lead to unnecessary treatment and higher costs.
+“Making inflated rental payments to induce referrals is no better than slipping a doctor an envelope stuffed with cash….Kickback arrangements undermine the physician-patient relationship and can lead to unnecessary treatment and higher costs.
 There is no room in our health care system for hospitals that abuse federal health care programs to boost their bottom line.”

 While the hospital did not admit any wrongdoing as part of the settlement agreement, its kickback agreement with Medicor was hardly an isolated incident.
 According to the settlement agreement, Somerset is also involved in a kickback scheme with New Jersey-based sleep center RespaCare (also an inflated-rent case).
 Alarmingly, Somerset was referring Medicare patients to RespaCare, which is not a Medicare-approved provider, and subsequently billing the government for services rendered there under one of the relator’s Medicare provider numbers.